Menopause and weight gain

 Why is weight gain common in menopause?

-While it’s not a bonafide scientifically-proven symptom, menopausal weight gain is real and experienced by many of us going on our own perimenopause and menopause journeys.
+While it’s not a bonafide scientifically-proven symptom, the causes of menopause weight gain are real and experienced by many of us going on our own perimenopause and menopause journeys.

 And there are several reasons why that probably is: